getsentry/sentry-docs/src/collections/_documentation/server/sso.md

 ## Custom Providers

-At this time the API is considered unstable and subject to change.
-Things likely won’t change a lot, but there’s a few areas that need some clean up.
+At this time, the API is considered unstable and subject to change.
+There won't be many changes, but a few areas need some cleanup.

 With that in mind, if you wish to build your own, take a look at the base [`Provider`](https://github.com/getsentry/sentry/blob/master/src/sentry/auth/provider.py) class as well as one of the reference implementations above.